 This chart includes several species of bats.
 The two bats in flight are Geoffroy’s bat and the European Free-Tailed bat.
 Both species are found mainly in Mediterranean Countries.

-The Trident Bat is found in North Africa and Arabia.
+The Trident Bat is found in North Africa and the Arabian Peninsula.
 This bat drawing is from an 1826 Egyptian natural history book.

-I don’t know much about this bat print except that it is from the Iconographia Zoologica Special Collections University of Amsterdam.
+I don’t know much about this bat print, except that it is from the Iconographia Zoologica Special Collections at the University of Amsterdam.
 I chose this bat image as it showed the bat hanging from a branch rather than in flight.

-I don’t know much about this bat skeleton drawing except that is was by the French Naturalist Émile Deyrolle.
+I don’t know much about this bat skeleton drawing except that it was by the French Naturalist Émile Deyrolle.
 This bat skeleton would make a fabulous Halloween decoration.

 The Zoology of the Voyage of H.M.S.
 Beagle Under the Command of Captain Fitzroy, R.N., from 1832 to 1836, is a 5-part book published between February 1838 and October 1843.
-It was written by various authors and edited and superintended by Charles Darwin, publishing expert descriptions of the collections he had made during the Beagle voyage.
+It was written by various authors and edited and supervised by Charles Darwin, who published expert descriptions of the collections he had made during the Beagle voyage.

-The Pipistrellus bat is a small bat.
-This bat illustration is another from the Iconographia Zoologica Special Collections University of Amsterdam collection.
+The Pipistrellus bat is small.
+This bat illustration is another from the Iconographia Zoologica collection in the Special Collections of the University of Amsterdam.

 These North American red and brown bats in flight and on the perch were from 1874.